welcome to tUrn!

 See you there!

-Special thanks to the Santa Clara University College of Arts & Sciences, Dean Daniel Press, the tUrn Global Advisory Council, Center for Sustainability, tUrn Climate Crisis Research Group, Environmental Justice and the Common Good, Faculty Development, Sustainability Liaisons, SLURP, the Jean Donovan Fellows program, Ignatian Fellows and Arrupe Climate Fellows program of the Ignatian Center for Jesuit Education, Center for the Arts & Humanities.
+Special thanks to the Department of Physics, Santa Clara University College of Arts & Sciences, Dean Daniel Press, the tUrn Global Advisory Council, Center for Sustainability, tUrn Climate Crisis Research Group, Environmental Justice and the Common Good, Faculty Development, Sustainability Liaisons, SLURP, the Jean Donovan Fellows program, Ignatian Fellows and Arrupe Climate Fellows program of the Ignatian Center for Jesuit Education, Center for the Arts & Humanities.

 C O N T A C T U S